Georgy Malenkov: Premier of the Soviet Union (1953–1955)

 Malenkov retained the office of premier for two years.
 During this time his political activities were mixed with a power struggle within the Kremlin.
 After receiving a classified report from senior physicists Igor Kurchatov, Abram Alikhanov, Isaak Kikoin, and A.P.
 Vinogradov about the dangers of a thermonuclear war, Malenkov decided to pursue a policy of peaceful coexistence with the United States, while maintaining a minimal deterrence, declaring that "a new world war ... with modern weapons means the end of world civilization."
-He was later forced to reiterate that the Soviet Union would retaliate in kind against a nuclear aggression from the West after receiving some sharp criticism from Khrushchev and Molotov.
-In debates on diplomacy he always took the peaceful line, while keeping Stalin's policy of keeping the eastern Europe countries firmly under Soviet influence.
+He was later forced to reiterate that the Soviet Union would retaliate in kind against a nuclear aggression from the West after receiving sharp criticism from Khrushchev and Molotov.
+In debates on diplomacy he always took the peaceful line, while continuing Stalin's policy of keeping the eastern Europe countries firmly under Soviet influence.

 On economic issues, Malenkov advocated refocusing the economy on production of consumer goods at the expense of heavy industry, with the goal of elevating the standards of living in the Soviet Union.
 Malenkov also advocated for an agriculture policy that included tax cuts for peasants, increase in the price paid to the Kolkhozes by the state for grains, and incentives for peasants to cultivate their private plots.
 Those policies were never fully put in place during Malenkov's premiership and duumvirate because of other party members' opposition, which saw Malenkov's focus on light industry as a "rightist deviation".